ION28/BLUESPAWN/README.md

 ![BLUESPAWN in Action](https://user-images.githubusercontent.com/3931697/65073414-d11df500-d960-11e9-9516-7e310996d889.png)

 ## Lines of Effort
-BLUESPAWN consists of 5 major modules as listed below.
+BLUESPAWN consists of 3 major modes as listed below.
 Several of these modules have submodules (which may not be created in the codebase yet) as listed below and all are in varying stages of planning, research, and development.
-* Hunt
+Additionally, they are supported by a number of other modules.
+* **Hunt** (Hunts for evidence of malicious behavior)
+* **Mitigate** (Mitigates vulnerabilities by applying security settings)
+* **Monitor** (Continuously monitors the system for potentially malicious behavior)
+* **User** (Contains program main, IOBase, and other similar functions)
+* **Util** (Contains a collection of modules that support core operations)
-    * Configuration & Settings
+    * Configurations
+    * Event Logs
     * File System
+    * Log
-    * Hunts
+    * PEs
     * Processes
-* Monitor
-    * ETW
-    * File Monitor
-    * Process Monitor
-    * Registry Monitor
-    * User Hooking
-* React
-    * Reactions
-* BLUESPAWN (Program main)
-* Logging

 ## Project Authors
 Made with :heart: by the UVA Cyber Defense Team Windows Group